7.3 Sport, youth fitness and physical activity

 - improvements concerning family issues.

-The aim of the call 'Strengthening the thematic co-operation in the fields of youth issues, healthcare, community development and social development with the neighbouring countries in the Carpathian Basin' (A Tematikus együttműködés erősítése az ifjúságügy, egészségügy, közösségfejlesztés és társadalmi felzárkózás terén a Kárpát-medence szomszédos országaival) is to:
+The aim of the call 'Strengthening thematic cooperation in the fields of youth issues, healthcare, community development and social development with the neighbouring countries in the Carpathian Basin' ('A Tematikus együttműködés erősítése az ifjúságügy, egészségügy, közösségfejlesztés és társadalmi felzárkózás terén a Kárpát-medence szomszédos országaival') is to:

-- support the development of the Carpathian Basin and the borderline’s region
+- support the development of the Carpathian Basin and the border region,

-- strengthening co-operation and solving economic and social problems in the fields of healthcare, sports and youth policies, culture, social development and family issues.
+- strengthen cooperation and solving economic and social problems in the fields of healthcare, sports and youth policies, culture, social development and family issues.

 National Competitive Sports and Recruit-training Education Centres

-Another framework for co-operation is provided by the National Competitive Sports and Recruit-training Education Centres (Nemzeti Élsport és Utánpótlás-nevelési Képzési Központok) whose existence is based on Government Decision no. 1868/2016.
+The National Competitive Sports and Recruit-training Education Centres (Nemzeti Élsport és Utánpótlás-nevelési Képzési Központok) whose existence is based on Government Decision no. 1868/2016.
 (XII.
 28) [1868/2016.
 (XII.
 28.)
-Korm. határozat].
-These Centres form an academic system that provides an opportunity for young sportsmen and sportswomen to train both mentally and physically under higher level professional supervision, direction and in a modern, safe infrastructural environment.
+Korm. határozat] provides another framework for cooperation.
+These Centres form an academic system that provides an opportunity for young sportsmen and sportswomen to train both mentally and physically under higher level professional supervision, guideance and in a modern, safe infrastructural environment.

 Hungarian Sports Stars' Scholarship

-To cooperate with higher education institutions, the government founded the Hungarian Sports Stars’ Scholarship (Magyar Sportcsillagok Ösztöndíja).
-Its aim is to support those sports students studying in higher education and have outstanding results with a chance to be European Champion, World Champion or Olympic medals during their studies.
-The monthly support is between 120 and 140 thousand Forints (between EUR 390 and 775).
-It helps sportsmen and sportswomen achieve a higher level of education during their active competitor years.
-In the 2016/2017 school year, sportsmen and parasports men from almost 20 branches of sport won the scholarship:
+In order to work with universities, the Government has launched the Hungarian Sports Stars' Scholarship (Magyar Sportcsillagok Ösztöndíj).
+The aim is to support sports students who are studying at a university and have outstanding results and the chance to become European champions, world champions or Olympic champions during their studies.
+The monthly support ranges from HUF 120-140 thousands (about EUR 310-360).
+It helps athletes achieve a higher level of education during their active competitive years.
+In the 2019/2020 school year, 109 athletes and para-athletes from almost 20 sports received the scholarship in the first semester.